 Of course, we can’t forget the probability that Mariska Hargitay makes a few appearances as Captain Olivia Benson.
 Since the inception of Law & Order: Organized Crime, Olivia has made frequent guest appearances.
 Given the unfinished history between her and Elliot, fans should brace themselves for more Hargitay sightings.

-It was recently announced in Deadline (opens in new tab), that joining the Organized Crime unit as new detectives are Rick Gonzalez and Brent Antonello.
+It was recently announced in Deadline, that joining the Organized Crime unit as new detectives are Rick Gonzalez and Brent Antonello.
 No word yet on the capacity of their roles.

 Law & Order: Organized Crime season 3 plot

-An official synopsis for the new season hasn’t been released by NBC yet, but fans of the show know there are few storylines season 3 is set to explore given how things ended in the season 2 finale.
+Fans of the show know there are few storylines season 3 is set to explore given how things ended in the season 2 finale.

 For example, Sergeant Bell’s wife left her in the wake of the sergeant’s raid of Congressman Kilbride’s law offices.
 Not only did she leave, but she took the couple’s child with her.
 Going forward, viewers have to wait and see if the two can repair their fractured relationship or if a nasty divorce looms.